Cyber-Diver404/Cyber-Diver404.github.io/_projects/FintechCompetition.md

 There’s nothing quite like the feeling of walking onto the stage, smiling, shaking hands, and holding a massive check.

+At the very bottom is a embedded Youtube link to a video recording of my presentation, if you want to give it a watch.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/FintechWinner.jpg" title="example image" class="img-fluid rounded z-depth-1" %}